slserpent/bl-sdk.github.io/faq.md

 ```python
 SaveEnabledState: ModMenu.EnabledSaveType = ModMenu.EnabledSaveType.LoadWithSettings
 ```
-This will save your mod’s enabled state in settings.json, and the mod will be enabled when the mod settings are loaded.
+This will save your mod's enabled state in settings.json, and the mod will be enabled when the mod settings are loaded.

 ## How to add options to the options menu?
 Instantiate your options and add them to the `Options` instance variable of your mod class.